Agents API Reference¶

 ¶

 Universal presentation layer for all analysis types.
-Generates markdown reports and visualizations from structured analysis results.
+Generates rich reports and visualizations from structured analysis results.

 registry